dogmax/ShardCap/readme.md

 Deletes soulshards excess when you exit combat.

-Change cap to 5: /shardcap 5

-Change cap to 128: /shardcap 128

 This addon deletes backwards, so that your shards always fill your soulbag first.